 No. You may only select courses that are listed on the Express program website.
 However if you are interested in selecting a course that is not currently registered, you may wish to encourage the training provider to register the course.
 Please note, the Workforce Training Fund Program makes no judgment regarding the availability or quality of a training course listed on the Workforce Training Fund Express program website.
 The placement of a training course on the Express program web site does not constitute an endorsement of that training course or provider.
 You are encouraged to research the applicable training provider/course to learn about its reputation, cost and course availability prior to submitting an application.

 Training must be provided by an independent third party with no financial interest in the company receiving training.

 Where can I find the pre-approved list of training courses?

-A complete directory of courses is available on this website.
+A complete directory of courses is available on the Express Course Directory.

 What are the requirements for trainers?

 The Workforce Training Fund Program makes no judgment regarding the availability or quality of a training course listed on the Workforce Training Fund Express website.
 The placement of a training course on the Express website does not constitute an endorsement of the training course or provider.